torbsd/torbsd.github.io/blog.md

 Yesterday the OpenBSD snapshots updated to #1881 for amd64 and #1609 for i386.
 TB is working fine on both.

 Meanwhile, the TB packages were updated.
 First we implemented a meta TB package, as per landry@'s comments.
-And note that the start-tor-browser script was also deprecated recently.
+Note that the start-tor-browser script was also deprecated recently.
 All the sloppy setup gook was replaced by neater Firefox hacks.

 Installing TB from the mirror is simple:

     $ doas env PKG_PATH=http://mirrors.nycbug.org/pub/snapshots/packages/amd64/ pkg_add tbb

+For i386 installs, replace /amd64/ with /i386/.

 __Be aware that that we are still tinkering with TB 5.5 which has some significant vulnerabilities that could disclose a user's identity.
 TB 5.5.2 is in the pipeline.__

 A question for TB testers out there: does a Tor Browser icon appear on the desktop after TB installs?

 According to the general standards on window manager desktops, it should as the installer places /usr/local/share/applications/tor-browser.desktop into ~/.local/share/applications.
-However, on XFCE it doesn't appear and the file needs to be place in ~/Desktop.
+However, on XFCE it doesn't appear, and the file needs to be placed in ~/Desktop.
 How about KDE and GNOME users out there?
 Let us know.

+We imagine that most users following -current are probably running cwm.

 ###20160221###